asminer/smart/docs/_examples/00_hello.md

 ```

-SMART can be run on one or more input files, from the command line,
-by passing the input files as arguments.
-To run the program above, use
+To run the program above, use:
 ```bash
 smart hello.sm
 ```
-(you may need to adjust your ```PATH```).
 This should give the output
 ```bash
 Hello, world!